Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Preliminary on CRNs

 \begin{definition}[Stationary Distribution] A probability distribution $\pi(N)$ is a stationary distribution for the Markov chain on $(N(0)+\mathscr{S})\bigcap\mathbb{R}^{n}_{\geq0}$ if it satisfies

 where $\pi(N+v_{\cdot i}-v'_{\cdot i})=0$ if $N+v_{\cdot i}-v'_{\cdot i}\notin (N(0)+\mathscr{S})\bigcap\mathbb{R}^{n}_{\geq0}$. \end{definition}

-The ergodic property of the continuous-time Markov chain states \cite{Resnick2013} that if the chain on $(N(0)+S)\bigcap\mathbb{R}^{d}_{\geq 0}$ is irreducible and recurrent, then $\pi(N)$ is existent and unique.
+The ergodic property of the continuous-time Markov chain states \cite{Resnick2013} that if the chain on $(N(0)+S)\bigcap\mathbb{R}^{d}_{\geq 0}$ is irreducible and recurrent, then $\pi(N)$ {exists} and {is} unique.

-We then revisit the macroscopic deterministic dynamics of the underlying CRN derived from the microscopic stochastic model of (\ref{StochasticModel}) by neglecting the random part under an appropriate scaling level.
-Consider the differential form of (\ref{StochasticModel}) that includes two parts: the first one is the deterministic part $\tilde{N}(t)$, i.e., the drift (expectation) rate, satisfying
+We then revisit the macroscopic deterministic dynamics of the underlying MAS derived from the microscopic stochastic model of (\ref{StochasticModel}) by neglecting the random part under an appropriate scaling level.
+The differential form of (\ref{StochasticModel}) can be divided into two parts{\mbox{\cite{oksendal2005applied}}}: the first one is the deterministic part $\tilde{N}(t)$, i.e., the drift (expectation) rate, satisfying